 - treating any nutritional deficiencies, especially of vitamins B-7 (biotin) and B complex, zinc, iron, and vitamins C, E, and A

-- massaging your scalp to promote circulation
+- lightly massaging your scalp to promote circulation

 - taking good care of your hair and avoiding pulling, twisting, or harsh brushing

 - avoiding heat styling, excessive bleaching, and chemical treatments on your hair